 Once they sprout, give them bright, filtered light.
 Shade them from strong sun.
 Give them good air circulation to prevent stem rot.

 Fertilizing -- Once they are 7 days old, feed every 2 weeks with a small amount of dilute (1/8 strength) liquid fertilizer.
-Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
+Hydroponic fertilizer is ideal for young seedlings, because it is easily absorbed and contains all essential nutrients.
 After 3 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
-Or continue feeding with liquid fertilizer at 1/8 strength every 2 weeks.
+Or continue feeding with some liquid fertilizer at 1/8 strength every 2 weeks.